 Cost factors we review before quoting

-- β’ The chosen sealing method (manual mastic vs. Aeroseal)
+- • Type of sealing required (manual mastic vs. Aeroseal)

 Useful next steps